Need to talk? Call 1800 882 436.

 Hip dysplasia in babies

-Hip dysplasia (developmental dysplasia of the hip — DDH) occurs when your baby’s hip doesn’t develop normally.
+• Hip dysplasia occurs when your baby’s hip doesn’t develop normally.

 What is baby hip dysplasia?

-Usually, the ball at the top of your baby’s thighbone (the femoral head) is held in a cup-shaped socket in the pelvis.
-The ball is held in the socket by ligaments and muscles.
+Usually, the ‘ball’ at the top of your baby’s thighbone (the femoral head) is held in a cup-shaped socket in the pelvis.
+The femoral head is held in the socket by ligaments and muscles.

 In hip dysplasia, the femoral head is not in the right place and your baby’s hip will not develop correctly.

-Sometimes hip dysplasia is not obvious.
-Doctors and early childhood nurses do regular checks to look for hip dysplasia.
+Often, hip dysplasia is not obvious.
+Doctors and early childhood nurses will do regular checks to look for hip dysplasia in all babies.

 They look for a baby who: